 Anu holds a BA from Stanford University, a MA in International Relations from Johns Hopkins University, and a JD from the University of California, Berkeley.
-Anu, her husband Akash, and their son are excited to be active members of the PKS community at this exciting time in the school’s development.
+Anu, her husband and her son are excited to be active members of the PKS community at this exciting time in the school’s development.

 Jimmy Quach grew up in San Francisco, which means he grew up as a die-hard Giants and Warriors fan when the teams were bad.

 Jimmy’s passion is the alleviation of global poverty through market-driven businesses, and he is the founder and CEO of Good Paper.
 As the world’s leading fair trade greeting card company, Good Paper employs survivors of human trafficking in the production of its handcrafted cards.
 Prior to this, Jimmy held positions in the nonprofit sector and in software product management.
 Jimmy has an MBA from UC Berkeley and a BA in Applied Math from Harvard.

 Proud members of the PKS family since 2012, Jimmy and his wife Ivy live in Potrero Hill with their three daughters.
 Because sports fandom has come a little too easy for the girls so far (too many championships too quickly), Jimmy is teaching them valuable life lessons in loyalty and disappointment by also training them to root for Cal.